KerstenDoering/PubMedPortable/documentation/wiki.rst

         - Some PubMed-IDs might change over time.
 Even for the given example list of PubMed-IDs for this documentation in "data/pubmed_result.txt" it is possible, that you receive another number of downloaded publications in your XML files as well as different outcomes in the ongoing analyses.

+        - You can also use PubMedPortable for daily updates, but the parser will not include PubMed IDs which are already contained in the database.
+Therefore, we recommend to generate a completely new database and a new full text index once a year.

     - The download of around 272 MB can take up to one hour depending on the time of day and internet connection.

 - Another possibility is to download PubMed articles with EFetch: